rogerallen/rogerallen.github.com/source/content/firstpost.md

 Author: Roger Allen
 Summary: How I'm using Pelican to create this site.

-After a short search, I settled on Pelican since I don't really care to upgrade my ruby install on the Mac to run Jekyll.
+After a short search, I settled on Pelican as a blog creator since I don't really care to upgrade my ruby install on the Mac to run Jekyll.
 These sites were useful to me.

 * [http://docs.getpelican.com/](http://docs.getpelican.com/)
 * [http://martinbrochhaus.com/2012/02/pelican.html](http://martinbrochhaus.com/2012/02/pelican.html)